back

 The attack involves a controlled domain and DNS server.
 Initially, the DNS server provides the real IP with a short Time-to-Live (TTL) to avoid caching.

-Once the TTL expires, any new requests (e.g. via JavaScript) are redirected to an internal IP (such as 127.0.0.1), tricking the browser into sending requests to the intended target service while believing it is still communicating with the original site.
+Once the TTL expires, any new requests (e.g., via JavaScript) are redirected to an internal IP (such as 127.0.0.1), tricking the browser into sending requests to the intended target service while believing it is still communicating with the original site.

 ;; ANSWER SECTION:

 rebind.attacker.com.
-0 IN A x.x.x.x(attacker's server)
+0 IN A x.x.x.x (attacker's server)

 rebind.attacker.com.
 0 IN A 0.0.0.0

-I used following malicious pseudo JavaScript:
+I used the following malicious pseudo JavaScript:

 async function run() {